donovanh/tweets/README.md

 ## Caching: Redis Cloud

-Since Twitter imposes quite strick usage limits, the app stores requests in Redis with a 15 minute expiry.
+Since Twitter imposes quite strict usage limits, the app stores requests in Redis with a 15 minute expiry.
 Since I've deployed this to Heroku, I've added support for Redis Cloud.
 If using Heroku, activating Redis Cloud (currently with a 20MB free plan) will automatically work.

 ## Running the app